macrocosm-os/finetuning/docs/miner.md

 - `--hf_repo_id`: should be the namespace/model_name that matches the hugging face repo you want to upload to.
 Must be public so that the validators can download from it.

-- `--avg_deviation_upload_threshold`: should be the minimum average deviation before you want your miner to upload the model.
+- `--avg_loss_upload_threshold`: should be the minimum average loss or deviation before you want your miner to upload the model.

 - `--competition_id`: competition you wish to mine for; run `--list_competitions` to get a list of available competitions